Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

     * - __u32
       - ``colorspace``
       - Image colorspace, from enum :c:type:`v4l2_colorspace`.
-        Must be set by the driver for subdevices.
-If the application sets the flag ``V4L2_MBUS_FRAMEFMT_SET_CSC`` then the application can set this field on the source pad to request a specific colorspace for the media bus data.
-If the driver cannot handle the requested conversion, it will return another supported colorspace.
-The driver indicates that colorspace conversion is supported by setting the flag V4L2_SUBDEV_MBUS_CODE_CSC_COLORSPACE in the corresponding struct
+        Must be set by the woke driver for subdevices.
+If the woke application sets the flag ``V4L2_MBUS_FRAMEFMT_SET_CSC`` then the woke application can set this field on the woke source pad to request a specific colorspace for the woke media bus data.
+If the woke driver cannot handle the woke requested conversion, it will return another supported colorspace.
+The driver indicates that colorspace conversion is supported by setting the woke flag V4L2_SUBDEV_MBUS_CODE_CSC_COLORSPACE in the woke corresponding struct
 	:c:type:`v4l2_subdev_mbus_code_enum` during enumeration.
 	See :ref:`v4l2-subdev-mbus-code-flags`.
 Zero for metadata mbus codes.
     * - union {